jz393/jz393.github.io/writing/wellness-in-modernity.md

 For several weeks, hiking at the Dish became the extent of my exercise routine.
 Unfortunately, the constant uphill climb and the lack of concentrated cardio brought some setbacks.
 My baseline glucose levels rose significantly without a change in diet, and my VO2max scores tanked.
 My feet also started to hurt all the time.

 As a result, I started to run in my local community park, aiming for the best of both worlds (no lengthy traffic, plus exposure to the outdoors).
-With shorter but more concentrated and consistent exercise, my VO2max/glucose/foot pain have normalized again over the course of a month.
-I still go to the gym 1-2 times a week for strength training (and if it gets too dark for me to exercise).
-I also don’t have any specific fitness goals beyond being healthy (rather than aiming for particular PRs), so my routine is more flexible than one might expect.
+With shorter but more concentrated and consistent exercise, my VO2max/glucose/pains have normalized again within a month.
+I still go to the gym 1-2 times a week for strength training (and if it gets too dark).
+I also don’t have any specific fitness goals beyond being healthy, rather than aiming for particular PRs, so my routine is more flexible than one might expect.

 You can track my fitness stats [here](https://zhangjane.com/fitness).